Not travelling this CNY? No Worries! Book a Hong Kong family staycation instead.

-As much as we love the thought of an overseas vacation to a winter wonderland or perhaps the beach (whatever floats your boat), this festive season, it’s looking a little different.
-Thankfully, we are spoilt for choice, with some true gems right on our doorstep for a Christmas Hong Kong family staycation.
-Whether you want a romantic night away from the children, need to get back to nature or are looking for the best Christmas dinner and displays for your 2020 family pictures, we’ve got something to suit all tastes.
-Keep in mind that as most of us are staying in Hong Kong this year, hotels are requesting that you book several days in advance to avoid disappointed little elves.
+As much as we love the thought of jetting off to a tropical beach or another urban escape, vacations this Chinese New Year are looking a little different.
+Thankfully, we’re spoilt for choice with some true hotel gems right on our doorstep – perfect to make the most of the long weekend for a CNY Hong Kong family staycation.
+Whether you want a romantic night away from the kids, feel the need to get back to nature or are simply in need of a change of scene, we’ve got something to suit all tastes.
+A change is as good as a rest after all – or so they say!
+Keep in mind that as most of us are staying in the city, hotels are requesting that you book several days in advance to avoid disappointment.

 Editor’s Note: The situation in Hong Kong regarding closures and restrictions on opening hours due to the coronavirus is constantly evolving.
 Many businesses are taking extra precautions, but please make sure you follow the latest government advice and stay home if you have recently travelled overseas, have interacted with anyone who has been away, or display any symptoms.
 Also, check directly with each hotel prior to booking to avoid disappointments on deals or facilities.